EMPTYVOID-DEV/create-split-app/README.md

 ## Setup Options

-During setup, you'll be prompted to choose which additional tools and packages you want to include:
+During setup, you'll be asked to choose which extra tools and packages you want to include:

 1. **Project Location**: Where to create the new project folder.
 2. **Tailwind CSS**: Whether to include the Tailwind CSS styling framework.